rohitjagadale123/To-Do-List/README.md

 # To-Do-List
-✅ To-Do List App
+✅ To-Do List App:
 An interactive and stylish To-Do List web application designed using HTML, CSS, and JavaScript.
 Organize your tasks effortlessly, add new items, and check off completed tasks with flair!

-🚀 Features
+🚀 Features:
 📝 Easily add new tasks with a click.
 ✅ Mark tasks as completed, and they'll get a satisfying checkmark.
 🖋️ Edit task names on-the-fly.